osoftware/spedn/docs/operators.rst

       - ``a && b``
       - Bolean AND

-        *This operator does not perform short-circuiting!
-Both a and b are always evaluated.*
+        *Note: Both a and b are always evaluated.*

       - left to right

     * - 11
       - ``a || b``
-      - Bitwise AND
+      - Boolean OR

-        *This operator does not perform short-circuiting!
-Both a and b are always evaluated.*
+        *Note: Both a and b are always evaluated.*
       - left to right

     * - 12